joshxfi/tailwind-plus-x/README.md

 </div>

-- A boilerplate generator that automatically configures the latest [`Tailwind CSS`](https://github.com/tailwindlabs/tailwindcss) version for you.
+A boilerplate generator that automatically configures the latest [`Tailwind CSS`](https://github.com/tailwindlabs/tailwindcss) version for you.
 We use [`Vite`](https://github.com/vitejs/vite) for most of the templates.
 See available templates below.

-- 💚 Consider leaving a star on this [repository](https://github.com/joshxfi/tailwind-plus-x) if you found this helpful!

 ## Installation
+- Some terminals like `git bash` will not work (you can use `powershell` as an alternative if you're on windows)
-- NOTE: if you are using `npm` to install a template, make sure to have `v7.x`
-  - Do `npm -v` to check version, `npm i -g npm@latest` to upgrade.
+- If you are using `npm` to install a template, make sure to have `v7.x` (`npm -v` to check version, `npm i -g npm@latest` to upgrade)
 - Go to the directory where you want to store your project:
 ```sh
 $ cd your_directory